midnightLuke/islandora-island-presentation/slides/07-drupalizing.md

 - <!-- .element: class="fragment" --> Islandora SOLR vs the Search API with Sarnia
 - <!-- .element: class="fragment" --> Fedora GSearch vs custom Search API Provider with XSLT
 - <!-- .element: class="fragment" --> XACML permissions vs Drupal permissions
+- <!-- .element: class="fragment" --> Drupal install profile/distribution for Islandora
+- <!-- .element: class="fragment" --> Islandora modules on drupal.org (allow easier updates)

 Notes:

+- Yes, Drupal can handle XSLT transforms with a contrib module
 - Things that _could_ be done, but have not tried/tested
 - Given infinite time on a project there are lots of improvements we could make
 - XACML a little rigid due to Drupal filter
   - Two scopes: User and role, Drupal modules provide more scopes (like group memberships), but not supported by Drupal filter
+- Happy to say that much of this is on track for CLAW
+- Most drupal sites are managed with git, most islandora sites are managed with multiple git repos

 ## The "Fine Line"